rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

 This RFC proposes additions to the `Error` trait to support accessing generic forms of context from `dyn Error` trait objects.
-This generalizes the pattern used in `backtrace` and `source` and allows ecosystem iteration on error reporting infrastructure outside of the standard library.
+This generalizes the pattern used in `backtrace` and `source`.
 This proposal adds the method `Error::get_context` to the error trait, which offers `TypeId`-based member lookup, and a new inherent fn `<dyn Error>::context`, which makes use of an implementor's `get_context` to return a typed reference directly.
 These additions would primarily be useful in "error reporting" contexts, where we typically no longer have type information and may be composing errors from many sources.

 ## TLDR